 - Invite indigenous performers and artists into the service and hold workshops for children and families.

-- Network with local Aboriginal community and partner with them on a specific project.
+- Network with the local Aboriginal community and partner with them on a specific project.

 - Invite Elders from your local community to take part in celebrations and significant events.